jimmahoney/umber/README.md

 production
 ----------

-Like any Flask app, it can be deployed with wsgi.
-See src/umber.wsgi and env/shell_production for more.
+Like any Flask app, this can be deployed using WSGI.
+See src/umber.wsgi and env/production for more information.

 ----------------------------------------------------------